EducationalTestingService/rsmtool/doc/config_rsmeval.rst

     - ``sysinfo``: Shows all Python packages along with versions installed in the current environment while generating the report.

-.. _custom_sections_eval:
+.. _custom_sections_rsmeval:

 custom_sections *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A list of custom, user-defined sections to be included into the final report.
 These are IPython notebooks (``.ipynb`` files) created by the user.
 The list must contains paths to the notebook files, either absolute or relative to the configuration file.
-All custom notebooks have access to some :doc:`pre-defined variables <new_notebooks>`.
+All custom notebooks have access to some :ref:`pre-defined variables <custom_notebooks>`.

-.. _special_sections_eval:
+.. _special_sections_rsmeval:

 special_sections *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A list specifying special ETS-only sections to be included into the final report.
 These sections are available *only* to ETS employees via the ``rsmextra`` package.

 section_order *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 A list containing the order in which the sections in the report should be generated.
-Possible values are:

-    - either *all* of :ref:`pre-defined sections <general_sections_eval>` in a specified order; OR
+Any specified order must explicitly list:

+    1. Either *all* pre-defined sections if a value for the :ref:`general_sections <general_sections_rsmeval>` field is not specified OR the sections specified using :ref:`general_sections <general_sections_rsmeval>`, and

-    - the subset of :ref:`pre-defined sections <general_sections_eval>` AND *all* :ref:`custom sections <custom_sections_eval>` names (file prefixes only, without the path and without the `.ipynb` extension) AND *all* :ref:`special sections <special_sections_eval>`, in a specified order.
+    2. *All* custom section names specified using :ref:`custom_ sections <custom_sections_rsmeval>`, i.e., file prefixes only, without the path and without the `.ipynb` extension, and

+    3. *All* special sections specified using :ref:`special_sections <special_sections_rsmeval>`.

 candidate_column *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~